 If you need to know the exact source of a command, there are options to the type built-in command that we saw in Chapter 3. type by itself will print how bash would interpret the command, based on the search locations listed above.
+If you supply more than one argument to type, it will print the information for each command in turn.
 If you had a shell script, a function, and an alias all called dodo, type would tell you that dodo, as an alias, would be used if you typed dodo.
-If you supply more than one argument to type, it will print the information for each one in turn.

-type has three options that allow you to find specific details of a command.
-If you want to find out all of the definitions for dodo you can use type -all.
+type has several options that allow you to find specific details of a command.
+If you want to find out all of the definitions for dodo you can use type -a.
 This will produce output similar to the following:

 '''

 $ type -all dodo

 dodo is aliased to 'echo "Everybody has won, and all must have prizes"'

 dodo is a function

 dodo ()

+{

+echo "Everybody has won, and all must have prizes"

+}

+dodo is ./dodo

 '''